-The Company recognized \$6.1 million, \$6.3 million and \$9.5 million of Acquisition and integration charges during 2021, 2020 and 2019, respectively.
-Acquisition and integration charges reflect additional costs and expenses resulting from the Company's acquisitions and include, among other items, professional fees, severance and stock-based compensation charges.
+The Company recognized \$9.1 million, \$6.1 million and \$6.3 million of Acquisition and integration charges during 2022, 2021 and 2020, respectively.
+Acquisition and integration charges reflect additional costs and expenses resulting from the Company's acquisitions and divestitures and include, among other items, professional fees, severance and stock-based compensation charges.